-The bead height indicates that the joining areas are entirely touching the heating element.
-Before the welding process of pipes with a larger diameter (>630mm), sufficient bead development also on the inside of the pipe must be checked.
+The bead height indicates that the joining areas are entirely touching the element.
+Before the welding process of pipes with a larger diameter (>630mm), sufficient bead development also on the inside of the pipe shall be checked.

 Pre-heating is crucial to warm the required areas of the parts to be welded.

-Once preheating is complete, the pipe surfaces shall be separated from the heating element.
+Once preheating is complete, the surfaces of the pipe shall be separated from the heating element.

-The heating element must be removed promptly and without damaging the molten material.
+The element must be removed promptly and without damaging the molten material.